 Who is an enemy of God?

 want to trust their senses rather your and my word.
-In my opinion
+In my

-of evil to others.
+evil to others.
 From this perspective, an enemy of God is

 The politicization of Islam